'Strategic masterstroke': Australian Facebook chaos deliberate says report

-Facebook was aware of its impact when it "inadvertently" closed pages of Australian hospitals, emergency services and charities in 2021, accordingh to a news report.
+Facebook was aware of its impact when it "inadvertently" closed pages of Australian hospitals, emergency services and charities in 2021, according to a news report.

 Facebook blocked news websites in Australia in February last year in response to potential legislation that would make platforms pay publishers for content.